laminas/laminas-form/docs/book/advanced.md

 ```

 If you don't want to use the custom element's FQCN, but rather a short name,
-add an entry for it to `Zend\Form\FormElementManager`.
+add an entry for it to `Laminas\Form\FormElementManager`.
 You can do this by adding
 an entry under the `form_elements` configuration, or within your `Module` class
 via a `getFormElementConfig()` method.